Targeted Pain Relief - No Pills, No GI Side Effects

 "100 adjustments, gone to 10 dentists, 4 TMJ doctors, and even tried hypnosis.
 Every time you have a surgery, your pain gets worse.
 If I could go back in time, I would say 'Run!'" - TMJ patients, CBS News / online communities

-Woman with hand on face — living with TMJ pain daily
+Woman massaging jaw from side - living with TMJ pain daily

 The Evidence